run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/initial-settings/add-ons/inventory.md

 # Enable Inventory

-CITSmart Inventory - Inventory is a component of CITSmart ESP that allows you to register and manage inventory routines.
-It lets you bring information about your organization's configuration items and manage them through the Configuration Management process.
+CITSmart Inventory is a component of the CITSmart Platform that enables you to collect, register and manage information from IT assets.
+It enables you to manage the lifecycle of your organization's configuration items from the Configuration Management process.

 ## Before getting started